mmehmetisik/Basic-Python-for-Machine-Learning-Guided-Project6/README.md

 # Basic-Python-for-Machine-Learning-Guided-Project6

-- This project includes some introductory Python exercises for machine learning.
+- This project includes some introductory Python exercises for machine learning